 Grant v.
 Readers Digest Ass’n case brief

 Facts: Complaint said that plaintiff was a Massachusetts lawyer and that defendant a NY corporation published a periodical of general circulation where one issue had the statement: “legislative agent… who but recently was a legislative rep for the communist party.”
 This innuendo was alleged to have charged the plaintiff with representing the communist party which was an untrue statement and malicious.
-So question is if it is libelous in NY to write of a lawyer that he has acted as agent of the communist party and is a believer.
+So the question is if it is libelous in NY to write of a lawyer that he has acted as an agent of the communist party and is a believer.
 Lower court thought that it was not and dismissed the case.

 Decision: Reversed for a new trial

-Holding: It does not matter what type of thinking people are of when they think worse of someone, if defamatory statements are made and there are those who would believe it then it is actionable.
+Holding: It does not matter what type of thinking people are of when they think worse of someone if defamatory statements are made and there are those who would believe it then it is actionable.

 Visit: http://www.fbdetox.com to rid yourself of that social media addiction.